Mini-Grants for Undergraduate Research & Creative Activities

 - Proposal Narrative (2-3 pages) that outlines the research project and includes the following five elements:

-- Methodology/Evaluation: Describe your proposed activities.
+- STEM: Describe your proposed activities.
 Provide an implementation plan, timeline, and a clearly defined evaluation of your outcome/product (demonstrate how you will know if your outcomes are successful).

 - Budget and Budget Justification: Provide a budget breakdown that gives a general summary of expenses in the proposal.
-The application will have a section where you are expected to provide a detailed justification that itemizes the resources that are needed for the project indicating their relevance and cost.
-Prioritize your expenses based on level of importance to your project (this is important in case your proposal cannot be fully funded).
+The application portal will have a section where you can provide a detailed justification of the resources that are needed for the project, including their relevance and cost.
+Prioritize your expenses based on level of importance to your project in case your proposal cannot be fully funded.

-- Statement of qualifications : Include the relevance to your degree and career plans.
+- Statement of Qualifications : Include the project's relevance to your degree and career plans.

 - Graphs & Images: Although these can be useful in explaining your research, be cautious in regards to the space they use.